StephenGenusa/Crestron-Documentation/ProgramSlots.md

 Many of the current processors contain a slot 0 location which contains custom programming Crestron has created for the device.
 The application in slot 0 is booted first, to provide any services required to get the device operational, then slot 1 is booted, then slot 2 etc.

 If you are familiar with how operating systems work, there is nothing special about how custom programs run.
-They all share CPU time and it is possible for bad programming to hog CPU time such as creating a program where signals get propagated in an endless loop.
-Jamming signals on two programs that share an EISC, for example, would bring the processor to its knees.
+The programs and application managers all share CPU time and it is possible for bad programming to hog CPU time such as creating a program where signals get propagated in an endless loop.
+Jamming signals on two programs that communicate via an EISC, for example, would bring the processor to its knees.